skip to main content

 Apply for Disaster Relief

 Proceeds from the Caltech and JPL Disaster Relief Fund (The Fund) are used to provide emergency financial support to Caltech and JPL affected students and employees, including staff, faculty, and postdoctoral scholars, whose lives have been significantly impacted by the recent LA Fires.
-As of Friday, March 7, more than $3.8 million in grant funding has been directly distributed to 1,303 deserving members of our community in need.
+As of May 2025, more than $4.5 million in grant funding has been directly distributed via more than 1,700 applications to deserving members of our community in need.

 We are humbled by the tremendous outpouring of donations from staff, Trustees, faculty, donors, alumni, parents, and friends of Caltech and JPL.

-The third round of funding, which will begin accepting applications on a first-come basis on Thursday, March 13, at 12 p.m. (noon) PDT, is open to members of the community on campus and JPL whose primary residence, located within a designated burn area as determined by FEMA, was damaged or destroyed during the Los Angeles County Fires.
-Representatives from Caltech and JPL, with the support of human resources, budget, and finance departments, will review all applications.
+We will begin accepting applications for the final round of funding on Monday, January 26, at 12 p.m. (noon) PST.
+Applications will be considered on a first-come basis.
+This is open to current employees of the Caltech campus and JPL community.
+Eligible applicants are those whose primary residence at the time of the Eaton, Hurst, or Palisades fires was located within a designated burn area, as determined by FEMA, and was damaged or destroyed during the Eaton, Hurst, or Palisades fires.
+Representatives from Caltech and JPL, with the support of human resources and finance departments, will review all applications.

-New one-time grants of up to $4,000 per household, subject to applicable taxes as described below, will be distributed to qualifying applicants while funds are available.
-Total grant funding will be restricted to no more than $10,000 per household for applicants who qualify for all three rounds of funding and including any funding received from JPL.
+New one-time grants of up to $1,500 per household will be distributed to qualifying applicants while funds are available.
+Awards are subject to applicable taxes as described below.
+The application period will be open from January 26 – February 6, 2026.
+Applications will be reviewed after the application period has closed and amount awarded will be determined based on the total number of approved applications and funds available.
+Total grant funding will be restricted to no more than $11,500 per household for applicants who qualified for all four rounds of funding, including any funding received from JPL outside of the Disaster Relief Fund.

 Disaster relief grants are not a loan nor are they intended to replace existing support from insurance companies or other sources.